-STOP - With the shift lever all the way back and the drive clutch lever engaged, the mower will move slowly or not at all.
-For mulching, bagging, or maneuvering in small areas.
+- STOP --With the shift lever all the way back and the drive clutch - SLOW lever engaged, the mower will move slowly or not at all.
+Use a slow speed for mowing thick grass or maneuvering in small areas. - FAST---For maximum self-propelled speed in large, open areas, and for transport.

-FAST -- For transporting at maximum self-propelled speed.